-While there were some changes to the Memphis Tigers’ 2020 schedule, the NCAA football season has plunged ahead and the Tigers are on the field — and open for betting — on a regular basis.
-Read on to discover how you can bet on the Tigers online, what bets you can make for either a game or the season, and everything else you need to know about online college football betting in Tennessee right now.
+The NCAA football season begins every August and the Tigers are on the field — and open for betting — every week.
+See below for live Memphis Tiger football odds direct from TN online sportsbook, how you can bet on the Tigers online, what bets you can make and anything else you need to know about online college football betting in Tennessee.

-The Memphis Tigers finished the 2020 season at 7-3 and earned a bowl bid against Florida Atlantic in this year’s Montgomery Bowl.
-Below you can see the best Memphis Tigers game odds from the top Tennessee online sportsbook apps.
-Click on any odds to go right to the sportsbook, claim your bonus and lock in your bet!
+Below find the best Memphis Tigers game odds from the top Tennessee online sportsbook apps.
+Click on any odds to go right to the sportsbook, claim your bonus and start locking in your bets!

 Betting on Memphis Tigers games in Tennessee is a straightforward process.
 No matter which Tennessee online sportsbook you choose to bet with, there are three things you need to do: